(ISLAM, POWER and EMPIRE – continued)

 In 644, while the conquest of Egypt and Persia were in progress, a captive Persian Christian, who had been made a slave and taken to Medina, managed to assassinate Umar while he was leading prayers at Medina's mosque.
 It was the duty of six men whom Umar had selected as a council called the Eminent Companions to choose his successor.
 Muhammad's son-in-law, Ali, now about forty-four, again sought the position, but the Eminent Companions rejected his offer after he refused to promise that he would follow the policies of the previous caliphs, Bakr and Umar.
 The Council turned instead to someone they thought would: Affan ibn Uthman.
 Uthman was an Umayyad, a former merchant and an early convert to Islam who had married two of Muhammad's daughters.

 The leaders of the sect that assassinated Uthman proclaimed Ali as caliph.
 Ali accepted, and across much of the empire people gave Ali their support, satisfying those who had argued that rule should come from within Muhammad's family, the Hashimites, rather than from the Umayyads.
-Ali, now short, fat and in his late fifties, won recognition as the new caliph, but not among people in Syria.
+Ali, now short, fat and in his late fifties, won recognition as the new caliph, but not in Syria.
 He appointed new governors everywhere but in Syria, where Uthman's cousin Mu'awiyah refused to resign and where it was claimed that assassination was not a legitimate means of attaining power.
 Mu'awiyah, who was now the head of the Umayyad clan, was obliged by Arab custom to avenge the murder of his kinsman, Uthman.
 To arouse anger against Ali's regime, Mu'awiyah displayed in Damascus the bloodied shirt of Uthman and the severed fingers of his wife, which had been smuggled out of Medina.

 Ali did not disassociate himself from Uthman's assassins, and rather than pursue a policy of accommodation he created enemies by dismissing all those who had been officials under Uthman.
 A couple of Ali's highly respected and influential supporters, Talha and Zubair, quarreled with him and returned to Mecca.
 There they joined forces with Muhammad's widow, Aisha, now forty-five and a bitter foe of Ali's from years before when he had questioned her chastity.
 In December, 656, Ali fought a battle against forces led by Talha, Zubair and Aisha.
 Ten thousand are said to have died.
 Ali won the battle.
 Many mourned the death of Talha and Zubair, and they were inclined to blame Ali for the bloodshed.